-First, we are going to draw upon five established methodologies to derive 25 different ways to focus a point of view, namely:
+Therefore, we are going to draw upon five established approaches to derive 30 different ways to focus a point of view, namely:

 - Methods, Machines, Materials, Manpower, Measurements, and Mother Nature

 The 7 P’s

 - Packaging, People, Place, Policies, Positioning, Price, Procedure,Product/ Service, Promotion

 Six Trends from the World Future Society (WFS)

 - Demographic—covers specific population groups, family composition, public-health issues, etc

 - Economic—includes finance, business, work and careers, and management

 - Environmental—includes resources, ecosystems, species, and habitats